Collaborative Chinese Text Recognition with Personalized Federated Learning: Method

-\end{linenomath} where $\omega$ is the global model.
+\end{linenomath} where $\omega_k$ is the $k$th local model.
 The purpose of the regularization term is to limit the distance between the global model and the local models, then the local models can learn part of the general knowledge while learning personalized knowledge.

-In collaborative text recognition, it is a basic and necessary requirement for participating clients that the final model they obtain should improve performance on their local datasets.
-Therefore, in this paper, we focus on the personalized federated learning setting of Eq.\ref{pfl}.
+In practical applications, CRNN~\cite{shi2016end} has become the most popular Chinese text recognition model due to its balance between performance and speed, which combines convolutional layers to extract features, recurrent layers to capture temporal dependencies, and a final fully connected layer for classification.
+Therefore, in this paper, we chose CRNN as the model architecture for all clients.